🛠️ Nexios CLI Guide

 nexios urls

-nexios ping /about
+nexios ping /about2.
+Production (Gunicorn)

 # nexios.config.py